AryaGosuDev/DelauneyTesselationCUDA/README.md

 ![outputDT5](https://github.com/AryaGosuDev/DelauneyTesselationCUDA/assets/3598240/871fc316-18ef-4176-a924-9a8ca7ce8971)

-Parallel triangultion based on Voronoi sites + post convex hull triangulation.
-Some voronoi sites integral to the final teseelation will be contained outside of the texture.
-So travling along the convex hull and finding the outside delaunay triangles particular to the voronoi sites is necessary.
+Parallel triangulation based on Voronoi sites + post convex hull triangulation.
+Some voronoi sites integral to the final tessellation will be contained outside of the texture.
+So traveling along the convex hull and finding the outside delaunay triangles particular to the voronoi sites are necessary.

 ![outputDTFinal](https://github.com/AryaGosuDev/DelauneyTesselationCUDA/assets/3598240/149098da-2019-43b3-8beb-1c3d86605061)